 The MBA has conducted long-term monitoring surveys for scientific research since the Laboratory in Plymouth opened in 1888.

 The MBA has ongoing monitoring time series that it contributes to the NERC -funded Western Channel Observatory, in collaboration with Plymouth Marine Laboratory.
-There are currently five principal MBA time series under this strategic programme which are relevant to the UK Marine Science Strategy objective of “Sustained long-term monitoring”.
+The principal MBA time series under this strategic programme which are relevant to the UK Marine Science Strategy objective of “Sustained long-term monitoring” are:

 Zooplankton, larval fish & eggs